 Term Definition Non-oriented strand board A sheet material formed by adding adhesives and then compressing layers of wood strands (flakes) in non-specific orientations.
-NZBC New Zealand Building Code See also: (NZ) Building Code Open shower area A shower area that is open on one or more sides, extending in an arc on the open sides 1500mm from the shower rose, where the water is not contained within the shower area.
+NZBC New Zealand Building Code Refer also to: (NZ) Building Code Open shower area A shower area that is open on one or more sides, extending in an arc on the open sides 1500mm from the shower rose, where the water is not contained within the shower area.
 Organic Being or composed of hydrocarbons or their derivatives originating from plant or animal matter.
 Oriented strand board A sheet material formed by adding adhesives and then compressing layers of wood strands (flakes) in specific orientations.
 Over-flashing A flashing that is installed subsequent to, and covers or overlaps, the main section of a system intended to exclude water, eg a cladding system or a waterproof membrane system.
-See also: Flashing Compare: Under-flashing Over-surface finish An overlaid finish of sheet material or tiles.
+Over-surface finish Particleboard Refer also to: Flashing Compare: Under-flashing Over-surface finish An overlaid finish of sheet material or tiles.
 Particleboard A type of reconstituted wood panel, which is usually cheaper, denser and more uniform than conventional wood.
 This Code of Practice does not allow the use of particleboard as a new substrate in any wet area.
-See also: Reconstituted wood panels.
+Refer also to: Reconstituted wood panels.
 PEF Polyethylene foam.
 Perimeter flashing, A flashing used at the perimeter of a system intended to exclude water, eg a cladding system or a waterproof membrane system.
 Penetration A building component (such as a pipe or the body of a tap) that passes through both the substrate and the membrane.
 Permeable Able to allow the passage of fluids through itself.
-Pigs ear An edge retention bar to prevent loss of growing medium in a green roof installation. (this defn to be replaced by the one below A corner fold in a sheet membrane to create an internal corner without any cutting of the membrane.
+Pigs ear A corner fold in a sheet membrane to create an internal corner without any cutting of the membrane.
 Plinth A building component, formed as a support element projecting from the plane of the waterproof membrane system, which is protected by the waterproof membrane system.
 Plumbed cabinetry Plumbed cabinetry includes any cupboard, cabinet, or bath cradle which contains a water source.
 PMDI Polymeric methylene-diphenyl-diisocyanate.
 Polyester fabric A woven or non-woven fabric used for either membrane reinforcement or as an adhesion surface on some sheet membranes.
 Polyethylene foam A stable thermoplastic foam made up of ethylene monomers linked together.
-Polyethylene foam is often supplied as a strip (used as a bondbreaker for sealants or mortar fillings), or a rod (used as a backer rod in a sealant joint) See also: Backer rod; Bond breaker.
+Polyethylene foam is often supplied as a strip (used as a bond- breaker for sealants or mortar fillings), or a rod (used as a backer rod in a sealant joint) Refer also to: Backer rod; Bond breaker.
 Polyurethane An elastomeric polymer being a combination of a polyol and an isocyanate or blocked isocyanate.